json-api-dotnet/json-api-dotnet-core/docs/ext/openapi/index.md

 ```

 > [!NOTE]
-> The JSON:API specification [forbids](https://jsonapi.org/format/#media-type-parameter-rules) the use of multiple `ext` parameters
+> The [base specification](https://jsonapi.org/format/#media-type-parameter-rules) *forbids* the use of multiple `ext` parameters
-> and requires that each extension name must be a URI.
+> and *requires* that each extension name must be a URI.
-> This extension permits to violate both constraints for practical reasons, to work around bugs in client generators that produce non-working code otherwise.
+> This extension relaxes both constraints for practical reasons, to workaround bugs in client generators that produce broken code otherwise.

 ## Namespace